SEL3393 : Shakespeare's Show Business

 Assessment Rationale And Relationship

-The end-term essay (3,000 words) will allow students to demonstrate their understanding of how changes to the cultural context of authorship discussed over the course of the module had an impact on selected literary texts.
+The oral and creative options would allow students the opportunity to develop their presentation skills.
+All options will allow students the opportunity to demonstrate their understanding of how changes to the material and cultural context of the period had an impact on literary texts which they will select themselves.
 This will be an opportunity for the student to connect detailed analysis of their chosen literary text with the module’s broader thematic design.